StrawberCar/Axiom-Inference-Engine/README.md

 #### As of 26/6/2026 this repository is basically made just for my axiom lineup of models. https://huggingface.co/Strawbercar/Axiom-V1-Base
 ---

 ALMOST ALL OF THE WORK HERE WAS DONE ON TRANSFORMERS SIDE, NOT MINE.
-I BARELY TOOK A SAFETENSORS MODEL AND PACAKGED IT UP INTO A NEAT BINARY SO ITS EASIER TO USE MY MODEL.
+I TOOK A SAFETENSORS MODEL WITH ITS OTHER FILES AND PACAKGED IT UP INTO A NEAT SINGLE BINARY SO ITS EASIER TO USE MY MODEL.

 ---